TangentFoxy/gravity/Console.md

 - Optional "y" will set hyperSpeed (how many times per runSpeed time to run).

 accuracy x
+timeStep x
 - Sets timeStep (which controls accuracy) to "x"

 id x y z
 - Sets playerId to "x"
 - Optional sets renderId to "y"
 - Optional sets parentId to "z"
-- Clears canvas when switching renderId and/or parentId.

 scale x
 - Sets scaleFactor to "x"

 hyperRender
 - Toggles hyperRender on/off.
-(Note: If not using hyperWarp, things will disappear.)
+(Note: If not using hyperWarp, things will disappear or appear to stop moving.)

 parentRotation
 - Toggles parentRotation (rendering based on angle between renderId/parentId) on/off.